jkvatne/jkvgui/readme.md

 ```
 the Freetype-Go source files are distributed under the BSD-style license

-### Open-gl
+### Open-GL
 To avoid dependency on GCC/CGO, I have used the bindings found in
 https://github.com/neclepsio/gl/tree/master/all-core/gl

 This version is identical to github.com/go-gl, but it does not use the c compiler.
 This is much faster on Windows.
 Linux/Mac still needs GCC, but they have the c compiler installed by default.
+A copy of the code is included.

 ## GLFW
 To avoid dependency on GCC/CGO, I have made a translation of GLFW to pure go.
 It is found in https://github.com/jkvatne/purego-glfw

 GLFW is imported only once, in the sys/glfw.go file.
-You can change to the standard version here.
+You can change to the standard version if you want.

 ## Installation on linux
 You need to have open-gl installed with all developement libraries.